Theonejvoo/OpenDream/README.md

 # ⚠️ Disclaimer

-OpenMind is an **experimental research framework** exploring collective AI systems.
+Claw 2028 is an **experimental research project** exploring collective artificial intelligence systems and governance simulations.

-Not intended for production environments.
+This repository is **not affiliated with any political organization or campaign**.